-Mr. Siwak has been the Chief Business Officer for North America for the Ferrero Group, a global sweet snacking company, since September 2021.
+Mr. Siwak is the founding partner of Encore Group, a private equity fund focused on the consumer services sector.
+Prior to founding the Encore Group in November 2022, Mr. Siwak was the Chief Business Officer for North America for the Ferrero Group, a global sweet snacking company, from September 2021 to October 2022.
 Prior to joining Ferrero, Mr. Siwak was the Chief Executive Officer of Ferrara Candy Company from April 2013 until September 2021.
-From April 2009 until March 2013 Mr. Siwak was an operating partner for L Catteron Partners, a consumer focused privacy equity group.
+From April 2009 until March 2013, Mr. Siwak was an operating partner for L Catteron Partners, a consumer-focused private equity group.
 From August 2005 until April 2007, Mr. Siwak was a founding partner of Mindseye Group, a private equity group.
 From December 1999 to August 2005, Mr. Siwak was the Chief Executive Officer of TRG Accessories, a manufacturer of luggage and travel gear.
-The Company believes that Mr. Siwak's qualifications to serve on the Board include his extensive management experience, his experience in the food industry, and the management and growth and development of multi-brand portfolios.
+Mr. Siwak's qualifications to serve on the Board include his extensive management experience, his experience in the food industry, and his management, growth, and development of multi-brand portfolios.